 The board skills matrix below sets out the mix of skills of the board.
-The specific skills of the Directors are disclosed on the Company's website.

 As such, the Company operates in accordance with ASX Corporate Governance Principle 2.2.

 A listed entity should disclose:

 - (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and - (c) the length of service of each director.